NVIDIA/DeepLearningExamples/PyTorch/Segmentation/nnUNet/README.md

 All convolution blocks in U-Net in both encoder and decoder are using two convolution layers followed by instance normalization and a leaky ReLU nonlinearity.
 For downsampling we are using stride convolution whereas transposed convolution for upsampling.

-All models were trained with Adam optimizer, learning rate 0.0008 and weight decay 0.0001.
+All models were trained with Adam optimizer.
 For loss function we use the average of [cross-entropy](https://en.wikipedia.org/wiki/Cross_entropy) and [dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).

 Early stopping is triggered if validation dice score wasn't improved during the last 100 epochs.

-Used data augmentation: crop with oversampling the foreground class, mirroring, zoom, Gaussian noise, Gaussian blur, brightness.
+Used data augmentation: crop with oversampling the foreground class, mirroring, zoom, Gaussian noise, Gaussian blur, brightness, contrast.

 ### Feature support matrix